MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/developer/event-management-web-application.md

 # Build and host a custom event portal

 The Dynamics 365 Event Management feature helps you to organize, manage and process the events.
-When you install the event management solution, you get an **Event Portal** which gives the users a web application where they can get to know more about the event details.
+When you install the event management solution, you get an Event Portal which gives the users a web application where they can get to know more about the event details.
 More information: [Event Portal](https://docs.microsoft.com/en-us/dynamics365/customer-engagement/marketing/set-up-event-portal).

 The event portal consists of two parts:

-1. Frontend (e.g., Angular, Vanilla JS, etc.)
+1. Frontend
 2. REST API backend

-The frontend part is a single page application created using the [Angular](https://angular.io) framework and is fully customizable.
+You can implement the frontend using any of the available frameworks.
+The frontend part is a single page application and is fully customizable.
 The backend and the customization of the backend depends on the hosting type.

 You can host a custom event portal in two ways: